Tavon Wilson: 2012

-On May 12, 2012, the New England Patriots signed Wilson to a fully guaranteed four-year, $4.21 million contract that includes a signing bonus of $1.50 million.
+On May 12, 2012, the Patriots signed Wilson to a fully guaranteed four-year, $4.21 million contract that includes a signing bonus of $1.50 million.

 Throughout training camp, he competed for a job as a backup safety against James Ihedigbo, Nate Ebner, Josh Barrett, and Sergio Brown.
 Head coach Bill Belichick named Wilson the backup free safety to begin the regular season, behind Steve Gregory.

 He made his professional regular season debut in the New England Patriots' season-opener at the Tennessee Titans and recorded four combined tackles, two pass deflections, and made his first career interception off a pass by Jake Locker in their 34–13 victory.
 Wilson made his first career tackle on Chris Johnson in the second quarter.
 On October 7, 2012, Wilson earned his first career start in place of Steve Gregory who sustained a hip injury.
 He collected a season-high ten combined tackles (five solo) during their 31–21 victory against the Denver Broncos in Week 5.
 In Week 8, he recorded three combined tackles, a pass deflection, and returned an interception by Case Keenum for a 45-yard gain during a 45–7 victory against the St. Louis Rams at Wembley Stadium.
 He finished his rookie season with 41 total tackles (28 solo), six pass deflections, and four interceptions in 16 games and four starts.
 Wilson played in 464 snaps on defense (42.3%) and played 238 snaps on special teams (48.7%).

 The New England Patriots finished first in the AFC East division with a 12–4 record and received a first round bye and home-field advantage.
 On January 13, 2013, Wilson appeared in his first career playoff game and made three combined tackles in the Patriots' 41–28 victory against the Houston Texans in the AFC Divisional Round.
 The following week, the Patriots were eliminated after being defeated by the Baltimore Ravens in the AFC Championship game.